Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 She managed to trade messages with her mom, fire off an email to her sister, order a beer and catch up with her best friend from school before Lewis finally tore himself away from the view.

-“Wow.”
+"Wow."

-“Yeah.
-Makes you think, doesn’t it?”
+"Yeah.
+Makes you think, doesn’t it?"
 Lucy agreed.

-“Well, yeah.
-I was thinkin’ about the NavScope problem.”
+"Well, yeah.
+I was thinkin’ about the NavScope problem."

 Lucy sipped her beer, and activated their seats’ privacy fields.
 First class really was the only way to fly.

 She didn’t know much about the coltainer’s NavScope system - she knew it was part of navigation and guidance, but her domain as a metallurgist and materials scientist didn’t overlap much with the business of getting the probe to actually fly around.
-“Problem?”
+"Problem?"

-“Yyyup.
+"Yyyup.
 Problem one: Billions of stars out there.
 Not all of them even have any planets.
 Most of the ones *with* planets don’t have the right *kind* of planet.
-So we need the probe to track ‘em down.”
+So we need the probe to track ‘em down."

-“Meaning nitrogen-oxygen and liquid water.
-I know that part,” Lucy nodded.
+"Meaning nitrogen-oxygen and liquid water.
+I know that part," Lucy nodded.

-“Yeah, but that gets you nowhere if you find a place that’s, like, two hundred degrees average temperature or whatever.
+"Yeah, but that gets you nowhere if you find a place that’s, like, two hundred degrees average temperature or whatever.
 We’ve been running the numbers, and Lee reckons that for every planet that the current system thinks is a match?
-Out of every seven, one might be a temperate.”
+Out of every seven, one might be a temperate."

-“Those aren’t terrible odds…” Lucy pointed out.
+"Those aren’t terrible odds…" Lucy pointed out.

-“Nuh, but they could be better too.
+"Nuh, but they could be better too.
 It’s gonna mean a lot more waiting before each new find comes online and we can start sending people out that way.
 So we’ve been tryin’a work on a way to narrow it down.
-See if we can spot other clues.”
+See if we can spot other clues."

-“Better telescopes?”
+"Better telescopes?"
 Lucy suggested.

-“Maybe more of ‘em.
-I guess we could have the probe build telescope satellites everywhere they go, build up a network…” Lewis sighed.
-“I mean, Allison, Julian and Xiù, they had the same problem.
-Eighteen month mission, and they only found two viable planets.”
+"Maybe more of ‘em.
+I guess we could have the probe build telescope satellites everywhere they go, build up a network…" Lewis sighed.
+"I mean, Allison, Julian and Xiù, they had the same problem.
+Eighteen month mission, and they only found two viable planets."

-“Maybe if you put your heads together you can solve it.”
+"Maybe if you put your heads together you can solve it."

-“Maybe…” Lewis looked out the window again.
-“Right now, I just… Shit.
+"Maybe…" Lewis looked out the window again.
+"Right now, I just… Shit.
 I mean, I thought they were dead, you know?
 And then instead they’re like these huge celebrities.
-And they’re together…”
+And they’re together…"

 Lucy took his hand.
-“Does that bother you?”
+"Does that bother you?"

-“Just kinda...a prediction that came true,” Lewis chuckled, then leaned over and kissed her.
-“I’m happy for ‘em.
+"Just kinda...a prediction that came true," Lewis chuckled, then leaned over and kissed her.
+"I’m happy for ‘em.
 Happy for me, too.
-Shit worked out, you know?”
+Shit worked out, you know?"

-*“Something’s* bothering you,” Lucy pointed out.
+*"Something’s* bothering you," Lucy pointed out.

-“...I’m just shit scared of seeing them again.
-Like, I’m really looking forward to it, but I’m terrified too.”
+"...I’m just shit scared of seeing them again.
+Like, I’m really looking forward to it, but I’m terrified too."

 Lucy nodded and relaxed, happy that it was nothing important.
-“That sounds normal,” she declared.
+"That sounds normal," she declared.

-“...Glad you’re here though, Luce.
-Thanks for keepin’ me in the real world.”
+"...Glad you’re here though, Luce.
+Thanks for keepin’ me in the real world."

 She laughed.
-“I love you too.”
+"I love you too."

-“...Think they’ll be happy to see me?”
+"...Think they’ll be happy to see me?"

-“Lewis.”
+"Lewis."
 It was her turn to lean over and kiss him.
-“I’m sure of it.”
+"I’m sure of it."

 There was a pulse in their privacy field, signaling a request to drop it.
 Lucy hit the button to find a stewardess smiling at her.

-“Sorry miss, but the captain’s called positions for landing approach.
-Could you turn off your devices and return your seats to the upright position please?”
+"Sorry miss, but the captain’s called positions for landing approach.
+Could you turn off your devices and return your seats to the upright position please?"

-“Sure.”
+"Sure."

-“Thanks!”
+"Thanks!"

 They did as asked and Lucy let Lewis get back to staring out the window, reflecting as she did so that he had literally lived in space for the last several years but was still acting like a giddy child when confronted with the reality of mesoliners.